 - Enhance governments’ efforts to be representative of, responsive to, and trusted by their citizens.

 - Support governments’ efforts to increase their transparency, access, and accountability.
+Provide opportunities for regional networking, collaboration, and information sharing.

 - Improve business-enabling environments through economic reform, especially in higher-income and non-traditional development countries.